Tantalus Media: History

 Anaka was first pitched as a jump n' run title for the Game Boy Advance in 2003, while only a document existed featuring loose details.
-In 2005 an animation feature short was made with the help of Act3animation as part of a pilot for television.
+In 2005, an animation feature short was made with the help of Act3animation as part of a pilot for television.
 In 2006, a touch-only Nintendo DS demo was created.
 Players could control the character indirectly by touching the screen where they wanted them to go.
 It was a mix between a jump n' run and a traditional adventure game.

 The developer's best-performing title was the 2007 girl's horse-riding simulator Pony Friends for the Nintendo DS, which sold more than 1 million copies, making it the largest-selling single-format game developed in Australia.
-Previous work on the Sony PlayStation developing the title Mary-Kate and Ashley: Winners Circle (Acclaim) (the "massive world" technology developed by Andrew Bailey for Winners Circle was largely wasted on a branded title and an aging system) and Equestrian 2001 (Midas) had given the studio the background experience and tools to develop the title.
+Previous work on the Sony PlayStation developing the title Mary-Kate and Ashley: Winners Circle and Equestrian 2001 (Midas) had given the studio the background experience and tools to develop the title.
 By 2008, Tantalus was running two studios, and during that time, the studio worked on Cars Race-O-Rama and MX Reflex for the Nintendo DS and PSP, as well as Pony Friends 2 for the Wii & Nintendo DS, and Legend of the Guardians: The Owls of Ga'Hoole for the latter system.
 Shortly after the completion of Cars Race-o-Rama in 2009, the Brisbane studio started work on the company's first digitally distributed title, Drift Street International, for the Nintendo DSi.
-Meanwhile, the Melbourne office began its career on Megamind for PSP and DS, while also prototyping demos for 360, iPhone, and PS3.
+Meanwhile, the Melbourne office began Megamind for PSP and DS, while also prototyping demos for 360, iPhone, and PS3.

-During the last half of 2009, due to a shift in the games industry in Australia, Tantalus Media closed its Brisbane office, while also making much of the staff in the Melbourne office redundant.
+During the last half of 2009 Tantalus Media closed its Brisbane office, while also making much of the staff in the Melbourne office redundant.
 During the first half of 2010, the company was reduced to a staff of under 18, at a time when many Australian development studios were closing.
-In the decade since Tantalus briefly re-branded to Straight Right, relocated its entire studio and underwent a number of changes which despite keeping the business branding of 'Tantalus' to this day, heralded a radical change for the developer.
-During this time, Tantalus Media dabbled in some touch-gaming development and returned to port on Nintendo platforms.
+In the decade since Tantalus briefly re-branded to Straight Right, relocated its entire studio and underwent a number of changes which despite keeping the business branding of 'Tantalus'.